-The following sequence is recommended for students wanting to complete the academic program in 5 semesters.
+The following sequence is recommended for students wanting to complete the academic program in five semesters.
 Other sequences are possible depending on student needs.
-However, the courses with the prefix COTA must be taken sequentially.
-The rationale for this sequence ties to the program's mission and philosophy in the following ways: distance and delivery from beginning of program to end
+The courses with the prefix COTA must be taken sequentially.
+The rationale for this sequence ties to the OTA program's mission and philosophy in the following ways: distance and delivery from beginning of program to end of program.